sammy44nts/indexd/rfcs/002_contract_maintenance.md

 5. Form a contract with the host
 6. Repeat from step 2 until the desired number of contracts is reached

-Initially we fund contracts with 10GB (upload+download+storage) of allowance and 10GB of collateral. e.g. if 10SC equals 100GB of data, we add 100GB worth of collateral.
+Initially, we fund contracts with 10GB (upload+download+storage) of allowance and 10GB of collateral. e.g. if 10SC equals 100GB of data, we add 100GB worth of collateral.

 ### Contract Renewals